McCarthy blocked from Speakership as House moves to second ballot

 A second vote for Speaker began immediately, and the House will continue through possibly multiple ballots until a Speaker is elected.

-In a House GOP Conference meeting Tuesday morning, an impassioned McCarthy vowed to wage a long battle for the Speakership.
+In a House Republican Conference meeting Tuesday morning, an impassioned McCarthy vowed to wage a long battle for the Speakership.

 “I have the record for the longest speech ever on the floor.
 I don’t have a problem getting a record for most votes for Speaker, too,” McCarthy told reporters after the meeting.

-McCarthy has faced weeks of opposition from hardline conservatives including Biggs, Reps.
-Bob Good (Va.), Matt Rosendale (Mont.), Matt Gaetz (Fla.) and Ralph Norman (S.C.), who had been known as a “Never Kevin” group.
+McCarthy has faced weeks of opposition from hard-line conservatives including Biggs and Reps.
+Bob Good (R-Va.), Matt Rosendale (R-Mont.), Matt Gaetz (R-Fla.) and Ralph Norman (R-S.C.), who had been known as the “Never Kevin” group.
 They said McCarthy’s resistance to rules changes, involvement in primaries and leadership history — among other issues — meant they could not support him for Speaker.

-Over the weekend, McCarthy offered some late concessions to those withholding support for him including allowing a move to “vacate the chair” — a move to force a vote on ousting the Speaker — with the approval of five Republican members, rather than a threshold of at least half of the House GOP Conference.
+Over the weekend, McCarthy offered some late concessions to those withholding support for him, including allowing a move to “vacate the chair” — a move to force a vote on ousting the Speaker — with the approval of five Republican members, rather than a threshold of at least half of the House Republican Conference.

-But that did little to sway his critics, as nine House Republicans — which did not include the “Never Kevin” five — signaled in a Sunday letter.
+But that did little to sway his critics, as nine House Republicans — not including the “Never Kevin” five — signaled in a Sunday letter.

 The vote marks the first time since 1923 that the House Speaker election has gone to multiple ballots.
 That year, the election took nine ballots over three days.
 Before that, 13 other multiple-ballot Speaker elections occurred before the Civil War.